 An eighties-inspired color palette is given a fresh update with on-trend gradients in this neon pastel magazine cover design.
 This tutorial is a great introduction to creating magazine covers and other print layouts in InDesign.
 We’ll also dip into Photoshop to edit the photo for our cover.
 Ready to start designing?
 Awesome, let’s dive in!

 What You’ll Need to Create Your Neon Pastel Magazine Cover

 As well as access to both Adobe InDesign and Adobe Photoshop you’ll also need to download the following photo and font files:

 Save the photo to a safe place and install the font onto your computer.
 Then you’re ready to get started.

-How to Prepare Your Neon Pastel Magazine Cover Photo in Photoshop
+How to Prepare Your Neon Pastel Magazine Cover Photo

 Open the portrait photo in Photoshop.
 Duplicate the Background layer, to preserve a copy of the original image, and switch off the visibility of the original layer.

 Go to Select > Color Range and click once onto the white background of the image.
 In the window that opens adjust the Fuzziness slider until you have a pretty good selection around the silhouette.
 It doesn’t need to be perfect as we can tidy it up after.
 Click OK to exit.

 Click on the Refine Edge button on the Controls panel at the top of the workspace.
 Check Smart Radius and adjust the Smart Radius and Shift Edge sliders to tighten the selection.
 Then click OK.